Landscaping: Including sidewalks, decks and parking

 What do I need to submit for a Development Permit for landscaping?

-1. Parks Canada Development Permit Application - There is no fee for a development permit application.
-To apply for a permit, please sign and submit the Development Permit Application (no building permit required) (PDF, 147 KB) which provides the development office: the address where the landscaping is to be installed; the lessee; the applicant, and; contact information.
+1. Parks Canada Development Permit Application - To apply for a permit, please sign and submit the Development Permit Application (no building permit required) (PDF, 147 KB) which provides the development office: the address where the landscaping is to be installed; the lessee; the applicant, and; contact information.

 2. Landscaping Checklist - Submit the completed Landscaping Checklist (PDF, 167 KB) to ensure you submit enough information to complete a review of your proposal including a brief narrative of your project.